WilliamHuey/StopVerbosity/README.md

 ###afterAttachment (function)
     Similar to beforeAttachment but runs the function after plugin initializes.

+###existingText (string)
+    Could be 'clear' or 'truncate'.
+Determines how existing text is treated during initialization.
+    The 'clear' option will clear out any existing text during initialization, while the 'truncate' option will truncate any excess characters to the right based on the limit.

 Notes:
 ------
 Tested on Opera >= 12.10, Ie >= 6 but 7, Firefox 22, Chrome 28 with jQuery 1.10.2.